 - Generate part numbers for any parts in the table that are missing part numbers - Right-click the Part number column header and select Generate missing part numbers.

 Item number, Quantity, Part number and Description are the default properties displayed for parts and subassemblies as columns in the BOM table.
-You are able to add more columns, according to the properties defined for your account.
+You can add more columns according to the properties defined for your account.

-- Click the Add column drop down and select a property to insert from the list of properties.
-Additional columns are added at the far right side of the table.
+drop down and select a property to insert from the list.
+Additional columns are inserted at the far right side of the table.